mit-pdos/cspec/README.md

   [0, size).
 * `Shallow/`

-  FSCQ-like programming languages at each layer.
-We have a generic `prog` and semantics, so that each layer specifies some operations and how they execute but gets the rest of the semantics for free.

-  - `ProgLang/Prog.v`: programs over generic operations, parametrized by the operations' semantics.
+  We define an axiomatic `prog` inductive for programs.
+These programs have entirely opaque behavior, manipulating states of an axiom type `world`.
+  Everything is built up in terms of _refinement_.
+The bottom-most level of the refinement goes from the two disk API to the `world` states, which we define in Haskell and assume has the appropriate refinement specification.

+  - `ProgLang/Prog.v`: axiomatically defined programs. `prog` provides `Bind` and `Ret` combinators to build up programs, but other operations available are opaque.
-  - `ProgLang/ProgTheorems.v`: some sample theorems about the execution semantics, including the monad laws
+  - `ProgLang/ProgTheorems.v`: some basic theorems about the execution semantics, including the monad laws
   - `ProgLang/Hoare.v`: Hoare quadruples and doubles, with desugaring from quadruples to doubles and some equivalence proofs between the different spec definitions.
-  - `Interpret.v`: implementing one language (the "spec language") in terms of another (the "implementation language") by providing implementations for each spec operation and proving semantics preservation in a refinement-based approach.
-Produces a theorem about spec programs translated to implementation programs, including a hidden recovery procedure that is specific to the language implementation.
+  - `Interface.v`: Layer of operations, with their implementations and refinement proofs.
-  - `TwoDiskProg.v`: instantiation of `prog` for programs that manipulate two disks, where one might fail at any time.
+  - `TwoDiskAPI.v`: Layer API for programs that manipulate two disks, where one might fail at any time.
+  - `TwoDiskImpl.v`: construction of an interface for two disk programs, using axioms for the operations and correctness proofs.
+This layer is implemented in Haskell by supplying regular Haskell functions at extraction time.
-  - `SeqDiskProg.v`: programs over a single disk without failures.
+  - `SeqDiskAPI.v`: programs over a single disk without failures.
-  - `ReplicatedDisk.v`: implements the `SeqDiskProg` interface using `TwoDiskProg`, using replication to handle failure of a single disk seamlessly.
+  - `ReplicatedDisk.v`: implements the `SeqDiskAPI` interface using an implementation of `TwoDiskAPI`, using replication to handle failure of a single disk seamlessly.
 Includes a recovery procedure to patch up any inconsistency created due to a crash in the middle of writing to the two disks.

 * `Refinement/`
   * `Implements/` defines an IO monad and the notion of an implementation